Part of: GS-III- Economy (PT-MAINS-PERSONALITY TEST)

 It stressed on developing physical infrastructure for a robust digital economy and suggested steps for developing the capacity for data storage in India.

-Incentives will be provided to companies for establishing data localization location facilities like data centers, server farms within India.
+Incentives will be provided to companies for establishing data localization location facilities like data centres, and server farms within India.

 Firms to get 3 years to comply with local data storage requirements and data storage facilities should be given ‘infrastructure status’.